Bathroom Renovation Projects that Won’t Leave You in Debt

 A lot of people still think twice about remodeling their homes, and there are many reasons why.

-But in reality, Don Magruder explains the myth that all contractors are crooks is just that: a myth.
+But in reality, Don Magruder explains that all contractors are crooks is just that: a myth.

-“The overwhelming majority of contractors, subcontractors, and remodelers are honest, hardworking, decent people who work in a tough business that is fraught with challenges and high expectations,” he says, and he further explains that while there are some bad apples in the construction industry, the same can be said of all professions.
+“The overwhelming majority of contractors, subcontractors, and remodelers are honest, hardworking, decent people who work in a tough business that is fraught with challenges and high expectations,” he says.
+He further explains that while there are some bad apples in the construction industry, the same can be said of all professions.